§ 5-19.1-14. Licensing of pharmacists Prerequisites Examinations Reciprocity Fees Renewal.

 (5) Have satisfactorily passed examinations approved by the board and the director; and

-(6) Meet any additional requirements that may be established in regulations.
+(6) Have met any additional requirements that may be established in regulations.

-(c) Every application under this subsection shall be accompanied by a fee as determined by the department in regulation.
+(c) Every application under this section shall be accompanied by a fee as determined by the department in regulation.

-(d) The department shall provide for, regulate and require all persons licensed as pharmacists to periodically renew their license, and shall prescribe the form of such license and information required to be submitted by all applicants.
+(d) The department shall provide for, regulate, and require all persons licensed as pharmacists to periodically renew their license, and shall prescribe the form of the license and information required to be submitted by all applicants.